Nursing and Health Sciences Division

 Synthesizes the role of the professional nurse as a Provider/Designer/Manager of care to individuals and groups through application of all previous clinical and theoretical coursework.
 In a supervised setting, the student's competence in nursing skills and the nursing process is assessed followed by advancement to an independent preceptorship in an assigned clinical setting.
 The professional nurse roles of provider of care, designer/manager/coordinator of care, and member of the profession are emphasized.

-Facilitates the application of theoretical leadership and management concepts while working with a nurse manager or leader in a variety of settings.
-Emphasis on change, communication, current practice and care delivery issues, and development of professional leadership skills for the registered nurse.
+This course facilitates the application of theoretical leadership and management concepts while working with a nurse manager or leader in a variety of settings.
+The emphasis is on change, communication, current practice and care delivery issues, and the development of professional leadership skills.
+Acceptance to BSN program or permission of the instructor.

 This course is intended primarily for persons who may be required to assist with the resuscitation of a newborn infant in a hospital setting.
 The material used in this course is provided by the American Heart Association of the American Academy of Pediatrics.
 Pre-requisite: Permission of the instructor.